 What you get in the box

-Applications of our needles are being explored in brain and lung surgery.
-Our imaging needles have been used for in vivo human trials.
+Applications of our products are being explored in brain and lung surgery.
+Our custom imaging needles have been used for in vivo human trials.
 Integrated into a brain biopsy needle, they were shown to be able to detect blood vessels, making brain surgery safer.